UliTroyo/advent-of-code/README.md

 JT uploaded a Nushell update vid also!
 I love how they clarify intent, and I wish they'd upload more Nushell content.
 I still have to go back to the vid where they build that cool PNG script.
 That's coming up as a use case for me; I need to decode and build Corel Draw files, and they're grossly proprietary, so it'll be fun to reverse engineer with Nushell.

 - [Solution to day 6](https://github.com/UliTroyo/advent-of-code/blob/main/2022/day-06.nu)

+### Day 7

+Recursion, huh?
+Well dang.
+I have no idea how best to tackle this with Nushell, so I'm gonna wait until the morning when my brain is less fried.
+Nice problem though!